Our Location

 What You Need to Know about Bioidentical hormones replacement therapy BHRT is Women Age Management? asks Dr. Dalal Akoury

 • Non-bioidentical hormones replacement therapy BHRT are chemically different from hormones naturally produced within the body.
-The use of non-bioidentical estrogen and synthetic progestin in the Women’s Health Initiative trial was associated with the risk of breast cancer, heart attack, venous blood clot and stroke.

 • Bioidentical hormones have the same molecular structure as the hormones produced naturally within the body.
 The body does not distinguish between supplemental bioidentical hormone replacement therapy and the hormones produced within the body.
 As a result, bioidentical hormones replacement therapy BHRT are properly utilized, and are able to be naturally metabolized and excreted from the body.

 • A scientific literature review suggests that bioidentical progesterone may be superior to non-bioidentical, synthetic progestogens (progestins) in treating menopausal symptoms.
-Estriol (see below) is also highly effective in the treatment of menopausal symptoms.

 • Research on bioidentical progesterone has shown beneficial effects on cardiovascular health, including decreasing the risk of blood clots, protecting against atherosclerosis, and maintaining healthy HDL levels;